cadeheinberg/VanaByteWebsite/README.md

 </VirtualHost>

 BACKEND:
+1. cd backend
-1. create file ".env" in ./VanaByWebsite/ for db info.
+2. create file ".env" in ./VanaByWebsite/backend for db info.
 Place following info
-2. DB_HOST=localhost
+3. DB_HOST=localhost
 DB_USER=your_username
 DB_PORT=3306
 DB_PASSWORD=your_password
 DB_DATABASE=your_database
-DB_CONNECT_TIMEOUT=6000
-3. cd backend
 4. npm install (since node_modules are not in repo need to download them according to package.json)
 5. use npx for the following commands since nodemon and pm2 werent installed globally
 6. npx nodemon index.js (for development)